quicwg/base-drafts/draft-ietf-quic-recovery.md

 * If there are more than one unacknowledged packets, PTO SHOULD be scheduled for max(2*SRTT, 10ms).

-* If RTO is earlier, schedule a TLP alarm in its place.
+* If RTO (RTO, {{rto}}) is earlier, schedule a TLP alarm in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

 kDelayedAckTimeout is the expected delayed ACK timer.
-When there is exactly one unacknowledged packet, the alarm duration includes time for an acknowledgment to be received, and additionally, a kDelayedAckTimeout period to compensate for the delayed acknowledgment timer at the receiver.
+When there is exactly one unacknowledged packet, the alarm duration includes time for a delayed acknowledgment to be received by including kDelayedAckTimeout.

 The RECOMMENDED value for kDelayedAckTimeout is 25ms.